InovarBug/macrotl/README.md

 - Multiple profiles support
 - Recording mode for easy skill sequence creation
 - Configurable activation key and skill cooldowns
+- Logging system for debugging and usage tracking
+- Hotkeys (1-5) for quick profile switching

+## Logging

+The script creates a `macro_log.txt` file in the same directory, which logs various events and actions for debugging purposes.

 ## Caution